MasterGrimoire/codexMUNDI/README.md

 ## How to Contribute

 If you are not familiar with the git workflow, I suggest you do some reading up on it.
 It seems daunting, but it's really quite easy once you get the hang of it.
-Once you are ready to make some contributions or changes, request permission to become a collaborator.
-The email to contact is grimoire (dot) codex (dot) master @ gmail (dot) com.
+Once you are ready to make some contributions or changes, fork the repo, make your changes in your own repo and then click "New Pull Request".
+Make sure that

 Afterwards, pull the repo.
-Make sure to create your own branch with a descriptive name.
+Please make sure to create your own branch with a descriptive name, in the fork.
 Branch names should have the following format:

-    your username/category/feature_name
+    category/feature_name

     example if adding one item:
-    MasterGrimoire/items/vorpal_sword
+    items/vorpal_sword

     example if adding several spells:
-    MasterGrimoire/spells/updating_three_spells
+    spells/adding_three_spells

-    example if making a prearranged large feature MasterGrimoire/monsters/mordenkainens_tome_of_foes
+    example if making a prearranged large feature monsters/mordenkainens_tome_of_foes_part2

-From here, make your changes in your branch and push this to the repo.
+Furthermore, please make sure that your commits are clear.

 Note: when adding objects to a file, it is preferred that they are added at the end of the file.
 It is good practice to keep a limit on changes.
 Unwieldy, large PR's must be discussed beforehand; generally, however, they will be rejected.
 Adding five objects to a file is considered acceptable; more is considered unwieldy.
 If comments are made to your PR, please address them in a timely fashion.
 After a PR has been approved, it will be merged in by a moderator and that branch will be deleted.
 As such, make sure to not have anything else that you need there.

 **Review turnaround times:** I will strive to get to all reviews within a week of them being posted.
 Most of the time it will be sooner.
 After a week, you may ping me to ask to for a review if there's been no activity.